 - A. Completed Clothing Construction e-Record with pattern instruction sheet presented in a sturdy binder/notebook.
 Include in your story why you chose a clothing project, why you selected this garment or outfit and describe any changes made in the garment or outfit. - B. Provide the brand, number and cost of the pattern used in the Clothing Construction e-Record on the Expense page. - C. Include the following information on the Clothing Construction page. - 1.
 A list of all the garments or articles made - Percent of fiber content of each garment or article made - 3.
-Care of garment exhibited - D. Include the cost of each garment in the Expense record of the Clothing Construction e-Record. - F. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent). - E. An exhibit illustrating the skills learned in STEAM CLOTHING 2.
-Exhibits may use any woven or knit fabric appropriate to the garment's design and should demonstrate sewing skills beyond STEAM Clothing 1.
-The exhibit MUST INCLUDE one or more of the following techniques: set-in sleeves, zippers, collars, cuffs or button holes.
+Care of garment exhibited - D. Include the cost of each garment in the Expense record of the Clothing Construction e-Record. - F. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent). - E. An exhibit illustrating the skills learned such as: set-in sleeves, zippers, collars, cuffs, buttonholes, etc. Exhibits may use any woven or knit fabric appropriate to the garment's design and should demonstrate sewing skills beyond STEAM Clothing 1.
+The exhibit MUST INCLUDE one or more of the following techniques: set-in sleeves, zippers, collars, cuffs or buttonholes.